Policy Drafting Guidelines

 In order to minimize the differences between our online policy manual and the rules published as part of the Administrative Code under Senate Bill 3, policies shall be prepared in conformance to the specifications in the "Rule Drafting Manual" of the Ohio legislative service commission.

-These guidelines and all policies approved or re-formatted since June 4, 2015, illustrate the formatting specifications provided here.
+These guidelines and all policies approved, or re-formatted under part (F) of these guidelines, since June 4, 2015, illustrate the formatting specifications provided here.

 - 1. Overall organization

 Each policy shall be organized into a single outline structure with at most four levels.
 The top level must, the second level may, and the third and fourth levels must not have captions that describe the content that follows.
 All captions will be presented in boldface.

 - 2. Details

 The following list is not complete, but does include most of the items that are different from prior practice.

 - First-level parts shall be identified by sequential capital letters in the caption, except for the reviewers list and the forms, references, and history part.

 - Second-level parts shall be identified by sequential Arabic numbers:

 - In the caption if there is one,

 - Otherwise as the hanging indent bullet.